Medication Search - Diastat

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-What form(s) does the Diastat medication come in?
+What form(s) does Diastat come in?

 Each rectal delivery system of clear to slightly yellow, non-sterile gel, with a pH between 6.5 to 7.2, contains diazepam 5 mg/mL.
 Nonmedicinal ingredients: benzoic acid, benzyl alcohol (1.5%), ethyl alcohol (10%), hydroxypropyl methylcellulose, propylene glycol, sodium benzoate, and water.

-How should I use the Diastat medication?
+How should I use Diastat?

 The dose of diazepam rectal gel is individualized according to weight and age.